 Boasting over 16 years' experience, the knowledgeable team at Garratt’s Damp & Timber is perfectly placed to survey your property and advise you on the best course of action.
 Our basement tanking solutions come with a 10-year guarantee, the industry standard, so that you are 100% confident the work will last the duration.

 We strive to offer honest, no-nonsense advice that works around you and your needs, which is why we offer a completely free survey from one of our qualified surveyors (CSSW: Certificated Surveyor in Structural Waterproofing), complete with a post-survey report of everything we have found.
+We will answer all questions, such as how much does it cost to tank a cellar, anything you would like to know about the basement waterproofing membrane as well as how long the renovation works are expected to take.

-We pride ourselves on offering impartial advice and a bespoke service, so please don’t hesitate to get in touch on 0208 535 7536 if you have any questions or would like to book a survey.
+We pride ourselves on offering impartial advice and bespoke service, so please don’t hesitate to get in touch on 0208 535 7536 if you have any questions or would like to book a survey.